 This is where Theta comes into play.
 Theta helps investors to measure the option’s sensitivity to time.
 It is also known as time decay, which simply refers to the amount the option loses every day it gets closer to the expiration date.

 Now, we know that the Delta is a very important measure for options traders.
-And the Gamma simply helps traders predict changes in the Delta of an option.
+The Gamma simply helps traders predict changes in the Delta of an option.

-Rho is statistical data that measures the effect of a change in interest rates on the price of the option.
+Rho is statistical data that measures the effect of a change in interest rates on the option’s price.
 Usually, Rho is not very commonly used by investors, although these days, when interest rates are rising across the world, Rho can have a huge value for long-term option investors.